Queen Elizabeth II and her Tiaras

-In 1911, King George V and Queen Mary were to be crowed Emperor and Empress of India.
+In 1911, King George V and Queen Mary were to be crowned Emperor and Empress of India.
 However, British law prohibits anyone from taking the British Crown Jewels outside the country.
 The solution?
 A new set of coronation regalia was made for the Delhi Durbar.
 Jewelers Garrard & Co. crafted this tiara for Queen Mary.
 It comes with a necklace, stomacher, brooch and earrings.
 The tiara was altered in 1912 to take one or both of the Cullinan III and IV diamonds.
-Princess Elizabeth wore the tiara on her trip to South Africa in 1947.
+Later in 1947, Princess Elizabeth wore the tiara on her trip to South Africa.

 George III Fringe Tiara

 The George III Fringe Tiara contains diamonds once owned by King George III.
 It was commissioned in 1830 and has, since then, been worn by many queens-consort.
 It may also be worn as a collar, necklace or suspended on a wire to form the tiara.

 The Queen Mary Fringe Tiara was crafted in 1919 for Queen Mary using Queen Victoria's diamonds.
 This tiara, which may be converted into a necklace, was passed on to Queen Elizabeth in 1936 and was worn by her daughter, the future Queen Elizabeth II, on her wedding in 1947.